Book Trailers

 Watch the book trailer

-Curt Curtin is a first-generation Irish American poet whose parents emigrated from County Kerry in the early 20th century.
-Kerry Dancers (2020) captures many ways Irish settlers retained their heritage while assimilating into American culture.
-Curt also produced three chapbooks and has won local poetry awards, including the Connecticut River Review Poetry Contest (2019) and the Frank O’Hara Award (2010) from the Worcester County Poetry Association
+Curt Curtin is a first-generation Irish American whose parents emigrated from County Kerry.
+Kerry Dancers captures many ways Irish settlers retained their heritage while assimilating into American culture.
+Curt won the Connecticut River Review Poetry Contest (2019) and the Frank O’Hara Award (2010) from the Worcester County Poetry Association.

 Watch the book trailer